fenago/natural-language-processing-workshop/lab_guides/Lab_7.md

 =======

-In this chapter, we learned about text generation using Markov chains and extractive summarization using the TextRank algorithm.
+In this lab, we learned about text generation using Markov chains and extractive summarization using the TextRank algorithm.
 We also explored both the power and limitations of various advanced approaches.
-In the next chapter, we will learn about sentiment analysis.
+In the next lab, we will learn about sentiment analysis.